Skip to main content

 This article is generated by AI translation.

-Type handlers read and write a database column using a specific Java type, for example using String to read and write a VARCHAR column.
+A Type Handler converts between Java types and database column types for reading and writing.
+For example, using String to read and write a VARCHAR column.

-When no handler is explicitly specified, dbVisitor picks one in this order:
+When no Type Handler is explicitly specified, dbVisitor automatically selects one in the following priority order:

 select * from users where name = #{name, javaType=java.lang.String}